vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 #### Dynamic/Sensor Models

 If you want to use the PDAF for your measurements, you have to define how your measurements behave.
 That is what the models are for.
 The **dynamic** model (or transition model) describes how states change over time.
 A common example of this would be velocity.
 The **sensor** model is a bit less intuitive and difficult to explain.
 Let's consider the following example:
 We want to measure the temperature inside a rocket drive.
-We know in theory how the temperature should change over time.
+We know in theory, how the temperature should change over time.
 That would be our dynamic model.
 We basically want to compare this model with the actual measurements and find a good estimated final value for the current state of the temperature in the drive.
 It's a bit of a design choice if you trust the model or the actual measurements.
 Both could be accurate or wrong.
 The main problem is that we can't put sensors directly into the drive (they would melt and be destroyed instantly).
 Therefore, we put a sensor outside the rocket and measure the temperature there.
 Here, we have to know how the temperature we measure corresponds to the actual temperature inside the drive.
-In other words, the temperature that we measure is not the actual value we need.
-But we know how to convert the measurement to the value we search for.
-This is the sensor model.
+In other words, the temperature that we measure is not the actual value of what we want to measure.
+But we know which value corresponds to the measurent value (a measured value of X degrees outside the drive corresponds to Y degrees inside the drive).
+This is given by the sensor model.
 If you want to get a better explanation of those models, I suggest using the Textbook "Artificial Intelligence: A Modern Approach, 4th Edition" by *Stuart Russell* and *Peter Norvig*.
 The book explains those models in Chapter 14 - *Probabilistic Reasoning Over Time*.
 All in all, you have to define those models and pass them to the function.
 Under the name space **vortex::models**, you can find simple predefined models to use:

 ```c++
 // example how to define models using vortex::models